ziofil/covid/README.md

 # Usage
 1. Edit `covid.py` with the desired countries
-2. Execute `python covid.py --browser path/to/browser/executable` from the shell (browser arg is optional)
+2. Execute `python covid.py --browser path/to/browser/executable` from the shell (if browser arg is unused, the graphs are still saved as html files)

 # Example:
 ![example graph](https://github.com/ziofil/covid/blob/master/example.png)